How to: Set Security and Authentication on a Service Bus Application

 Once you have defined the credentials in the App.config file, the application will use the security configuration automatically.
 There are no additional steps necessary.

 Console.Write("Your Issuer Name: "); string issuerName = Console.ReadLine(); Console.Write("Your Issuer Secret: "); string issuerSecret = Console.ReadLine();

-As is common in the Windows Azure SDK samples, this procedure has the issuer name and secret known by the user, and they are typed in directly.
-For more information about retrieving such information, see Building Applications that Use Access Control Services.
+As is common in the Service Bus samples, this procedure has the issuer name and secret known by the user, and they are typed in directly.

 Create the credential endpoint behavior object that contains the security credentials: